 Cookies sound scary but they are not, there’s few harm in them and if a website was to use them illicitly Google and antivirus softwares would ban them quickly.
-If, however, you are super paranoid about it, I recommend you use Google Chrome and install the Ghostery extension with all filters on, I have it and works great.
+If, however, you are super paranoid about it, I recommend you use Mozilla Firefox and install the Ghostery extension with all filters on, it works great.

 This website and those on Projects are made by me, a passionate individual on his free time, not by a business or corporation.
 What do I mean by this?
 While at first it may seem like “oh, there’s no company behind any of this!
-My data is not safe“.
+It’s just this random dude on the Internet, mah data is not safe!“.
 That’s not what you should be thinking.
-Putting it simply: I have no economical interest but pure passion, I have been maintaining this website and others since 2006 (think about how many online businesses have been running for that long?) and will continue to do so for a long long time.
+Putting it simply: I have no economical interest but pure passion, I have been maintaining this website and a hundred others since 2006 (think about how many online businesses have been running for that long?) and will continue to do so for a long long time.
 So be at ease, my websites are not going down due to company bankruptcy, or being sold to someone else for a sum of cash.
 Which sadly is pretty common nowadays with tons of websites selling out to some bigger Goliath that then just shuts it down.

 Also, I have no motivation to sell your data to someone dodgy.
 I have my own job and my income comes from other sources, so there’s no motivation for me to screw you or sell you out.
-I have a reputation to keep, and my face is on the line, my clients have trusted me and continue to do so, for more than a decade, with their most critical projects.
-Again, it’s myself on the line and not some company that can shut down and start fresh without any consequences and as if nothing happened.
+I have a reputation to keep, and my face is on the line, my clients have trusted me and continue to do so, for two decades, with their most critical projects.
+Again, it’s myself on the line and not some company that can shut down and start fresh without any consequences as if nothing happened.

 Licensing of the site